 Sue: This lot are almost as bad as UNIT!

 The Doctor retrieves some metallic strips from his TARDIS.

 As the Doctor dukes it out with Linx, Sue offers some advice from the sidelines:

 Sue: Just stick your finger in his vent!

 Linx tries to leg it but Hal shoots him where it counts.

-Linx’s ship explodes with such force, it can only be realised with bad stock footage.
-A little later, as we skim through the obligatory ‘making of’ documentary on the DVD (mainly so Sue can remember what Keith Cheetham looks like), we eventually come to the section where Barry Letts laments Alan Bromly’s affinity for special effects, and we accidentally watch the ‘improved’ version of this scene as well.
+Linx’s ship explodes with such force, it has to be realised with bad stock footage.
+Incidentally, when we were skimming through the obligatory documentary on the DVD later (mainly so Sue could see what Keith Cheetham looked like), we accidentally watched this scene again with ‘new and improved’ CGI effects.
+And it actually looked worse.

-Sue: I have students who could do better than that.
+Sue: I know students who could do better than that.

 Sue: That’s a shame.
-UNIT could do with a good shot.top
+UNIT could do with a good shot.

 Sue: It fell apart at the end.
-It started really well but it ended up as a bit of a farce.
-Sarah Jane was great and the Sontaran looked really good too, but the plot was a bit silly.
-I think Robert Holmes got a bit bored – or rushed – towards the end.
+It started well but it ended up as a bit of a farce.
+Sarah Jane was great, and the Sontaran looked good, but the plot was a bit silly.
+I think Robert Holmes was bored – or rushed.